camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 ## Data migration

 Version of Operate is reflected in Elasticsearch object names, e.g. `operate-user-1.0.0_` index contains user data for Operate 1.0.0.
 When upgrading from one version of Operate to another, migration of data must be performed.
-Operate distribution provides an application to perform data migration from previous versions.
+Operate distribution provides an application to perform data migration from older versions.

 ### Concept